EgliHysa/EgliHysa/README.md

 - 👋 Hi, I’m @EgliHysa
 - 👀 I’m interested in becoming a web and software developer.
-- 🌱 I’m currently learning HTLM/CSS/JS.
+- 🌱 I’m currently learning HTLM/CSS/JS and CyberSecurity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...